-Seasoned Vegan is a family business owned and operated by mother and son, Brenda and Aaron Beener.
-“We pride ourselves on being loyal to our vegan/vegetarian customers by maintaining an organic, 100% vegan menu while creating meals that are delicious enough to satisfy the most skeptical omnivore”, said Brenda and Aaron.
-Their restaurant specializes in vegan soul food that is typical in the Southern parts of the United States.
+Seasoned Vegan is a family business owned and operated by mother and son Brenda and Aaron Beener.
+“We pride ourselves on being loyal to our vegan/vegetarian customers by maintaining an organic, 100% vegan menu while creating meals that are delicious enough to satisfy the most skeptical omnivore,” said Brenda and Aaron.
+Their restaurant specializes in vegan soul food which is typical in the Southern parts of the United States.

 2. Urban Vegan Kitchen